leandromineti/gbdcd-msc/README.md

-# gbdcd-msc
+# GBDCD

-Codebase for the gbdcd algorithm developed during my masters.
+Codebase for the gbdcd regression algorithm.